-- Formalize ongoing and future measures aimed at supporting your knowledge security work, and document these measures in a central document that will serve as your security plan. - Include any principal decisions in your security plan, clarifying for instance if certain partnerships, collaborations or employments fall outside your risk tolerance.
+- Formalize ongoing and future measures aimed at supporting your security work, and document these measures in a central document that will serve as your security plan. - Include any principal decisions in your security plan, clarifying for instance if certain collaborative partnerships fall outside your risk tolerance.

-- Set a fixed review cycle for the security plan, specifying when vulnerability analyses and critical technology mappings should be revisited. - Assess if there is a need to introduce criteria adhoc updates of the security plan or security briefings, for example if new legislation is introduced or central technology registers are updated. - Define which topics to report on and when.
+- Set a fixed review cycle for the security plan, specifying when vulnerability analyses and critical technology mappings should be revisited. - Assess if there is a need to introduce criteria for ad-hoc updates of the security plan or security reporting for example if new legislation is introduced or central technology registers are updated. - Define which topics to report on and when.
 Find out who will deliver and receive the data and where to compile it.
-You should also decide who in the organization is responsible for complying with the individual reporting obligations. - The regular reporting may address decisions concerning ongoing partnerships and research collaborations, a current overview of guest lecturers, risk assessments on PhD employments, and so on. - Specify a standard format for post-indicent reviews and reporting in order to ensure that such incidents are actively used as a basis for improving existing measures and introducing new ones.
+You should also decide who in the organization is responsible for complying with the individual reporting obligations. - The regular reports may include decisions concerning ongoing partnerships, supplier agreements, outsourcing agreements, research collaborations, and so on. - Specify a standard format for post-indicent reviews and reporting in order to ensure that such incidents are actively used as a basis for improving existing measures and introducing new ones.